 The result of this project component will be a trilingual methodological handbook on anti-discrimination work in conflict regions which will make it possible for the methods of Marina Chernivsky to be available to other members of civil society.
 Also, the examples of effective anti-discrimination work in conflict regions on the example of Ukraine will be presented in the handbook.

-The sub-granted project “Spiral of History” was implemented to study and attract public attention to the historical relationship, to dispel myths and stereotypes as well as to enhance the anti-discrimination thinking among people.
+The post Training on effective strategies for anti-discrimination work in Ukraine has been concluded first appeared on Kriegsfolgen ueberwinden.]]>The sub-granted project “Spiral of History” was implemented to study and attract public attention to the historical relationship, to dispel myths and stereotypes as well as to enhance the anti-discrimination thinking among people.
 The short film “Transit Point” was produced within this project.

 The documentary film “Transit Point” covers such topics as prejudices occurred in Ukraine in the course of the war and reminds the audience by the Lemcos ethnic community example that prejudices against immigrants and displaced persons have historical continuity.
 Three main characters tell us the story of the Lemcos that were forced to relocate from their native villages situated at the foot of the Tatras to Peremozhnoe village, Luhansk Oblast for policy reasons in 945.
 In 204 due to military operations and Peremozhnoe bombing this ethnic community was again forced to leave their homes and “return” to Western Ukraine to start living anew.
 Ironically, as a result of the current war in the East of Ukraine, they returned to their historical homeland whereof they were expelled in 945 but this time they are alien or considered to be “not belonging here” like until recently in Peremozhnoe.
 Interestingly, the prejudices regarding re-settlers are often reasoned that they “are not originated from here” and therefore they are alien.
 And despite the fact that this is not the case with Lemkos, they like other re-settlers are considered to be strangers.
 This fact completely contradicts the logic of the often described prejudice on “(non) membership” characters.